joysn/leetcode/README.md

 688_knight_probability.py - Return the probability that the knight remains on the board after it has stopped moving k times in n*n chess board.

+916_word_subsets.py - word a from A is universal if for every b in B, b is a subset of a.
+Return a list of all universal words in A.